 There are four stages to a feedback loop: creating, capturing, analysing, and acting on input.
 The stages are interrelated; how input is created and captured will influence how you’re able to analyse and act on it.
 In turn, how you act on feedback will influence the new input that’s created and captured.
 Below are what each of these four stages should look like in a customer feedback loop:

 Input comes from your customers, but it will be influenced by what questions you ask.
 Here are some tips for reflecting on your role in creating input as you’re designing surveys:

 - When you’re designing questions, make sure you have a plan for how you’d act on the responses, whether they’re positive or negative.

-Free-text options will give customers an option to say anything not covered in your survey, but keep in mind that free text questions will be harder to analyze en masse.
+Free-text options will give customers an option to say anything not covered in your survey, but keep in mind that free text questions will be harder to analyse en masse.
 Balance these with rating scales or multiple-choice options.

-How you capture input will influence the volume and accuracy of responses you get, and will in part determine your process for analyzing them.
+How you capture input will influence the volume and accuracy of responses you get, and will in part determine your process for analysing them.
 Here are a few things to remember when capturing feedback: